 This section specifies SIP-specific usage for the "div" PASSporT type and its handling in the SIP Identity header field "ppt" parameter value.
-Other using protocols of PASSporT may define behavior specific to their use of the "div" claim.
+Other protocols using PASSporT may define behavior specific to their use of the "div" claim.

 4.1.
 Authentication Service Behavior